 Private Practices

-After gaining experience, some social workers decide to open private clinical gerontological social work practices in their local communities.
-These agencies can provide any amount of services from estate planning to mental health counseling.
-But due to state licensing laws, only Licensed Clinical Social Workers are allowed to operate private practices in California.
+After gaining experience, some social workers open private clinical gerontological practices in their communities, offering services from mental health counseling to estate planning support.
+In California, only Licensed Clinical Social Workers are permitted to operate private practices.

 Where To Find Gerontology Social Work Jobs in California

-The amount of places an aging care social worker can work is certainly encouraging to anyone thinking about entering the field.
+The number of places an aging care social worker can work is certainly encouraging.
 But what’s even more promising is the vast number of senior-focused organizations that call California home.

 While each city and county has its own mix of employers, some of California’s biggest senior social service providers include:

 - California Department of Aging (CDA).
-The CDA is a statewide senior service agency that provides in-home, residential, healthcare, nutrition, and legal service and more.
-The CDA also works closely with a large number of more local care providers.
+The CDA is a statewide senior service agency that provides in-home, residential, healthcare, nutrition, legal services, and more.
+The CDA also works closely with numerous local care providers.

 - Area Agencies on Aging.
 This network of 33 county and city government senior social providers provides services to aging adults in their local areas.
 Many Area Agencies on Aging are departments of larger social and human service agencies.

 - California Health Care Foundation (CHCFA).
 Though not dedicated solely to senior health, the CHCFA is one of the state’s largest nonprofit health advocacy groups.
-They host leadership programs, conduct research, and publish health-focused journals to make healthcare accessible to all, particularly the most vulnerable populations like seniors.
+They host leadership programs, conduct research, and publish health-focused journals to make healthcare accessible to all, particularly the most vulnerable populations, such as seniors.

 - Institute on Aging (IOA).
 The Institute on Aging is an adult day care center in San Francisco.
-However, in addition to operating this community, the IOA helps seniors in seven counties connect with vital financial resources, helps seniors transition into safer living environments, advocates for senior-friendly policies, and operates the San Francisco city government’s elder abuse prevention program.
+In addition to operating this community, the IOA helps seniors in seven counties connect with vital financial resources, supports seniors’ transitions into safer living environments, advocates for senior-friendly policies, and operates the San Francisco city government’s elder abuse prevention program.

 - Veterans Homes of California.
 The California Department of Veterans Affairs (CalVet) operates eight long-term senior care homes across the state.
 These communities range from independent living to skilled nursing care.